 Truth: The air pressure listed on a tire's sidewall is actually the maximum air pressure at which the tire can be safely operated for the maximum load of the tire.
 The vehicle manufacturer determines the recommended air pressure and lists it in the owner's manual and on the door placard.

 However, if you change your vehicle's load index or tire size from the original equipment, you may need a new recommended air pressure.
-We can help you determine that with a load/inflation table.
+Mavis Tires and Brakes can help you determine that with a load/inflation table.

 Truth: Tires with the same size designation can actually vary slightly in size from brand to brand and model to model.
-This is especially important when it comes to tire mixing, particularly if you drive an AWD or 4WD vehicle.
+This is especially important when it comes to tire mixing, particularly if you drive an all-wheel drive or a four-wheel drive vehicle.

 Truth: While tread depth is indeed important when it comes to tire safety, it isn't the only thing that can compromise your tire's performance.
 Another important factor to consider is how old the tire is.
 As tires age, the rubber molecules change, causing them to lose structural integrity and grip.
 Additionally, exposure to UV rays and heat can cause weathering that also damages the tire's structural integrity.